Pawel-Galkowski/Node.JS-Mailling/README.md

     - SASS

 ## Installation
-To install appliaction you need to have a NPM(Node Package Manager).
+To install application you need to have a NPM(Node Package Manager).
 You can read about it on main NPM website.

 After all you need to type in manager